brown145/agend/README.md

 # v0.1 Org management
 1. ✔ Init new users in "personal" org
 1. ✔ associate meetings to orgs
-1. "personal" org can have no attendence (other than self)
+1. ~~"personal" org can have no attendence (other than self)~~ we dont add right now so cannot enforce
 1. ✔ many-to-many org-to-user
 1. ✔ build useAuthedQuery and useAuthedMutation that abstract auth and org restrictions
 1. simplify canView and canEdit logic to be just user.orgs.includes(meeting.org) -> update schema and indexes to match, orgId on all
-1. remove findUser
+1. ✔ remove findUser

 # v0.2 New meeting flow
 1. get rid of meetings/new; instead create a meeting and land on /meetings/{meetingId}?edit=true